Orange Mound, Memphis: Education

-Melrose High School, Ridgeway High and Dunbar Elementary School are located in Orange Mound and serve as a sources of pride and focal points for the community.
-On Fridays during football season members of the community come together to cheer on the Golden Wildcats at Melrose Stadium.
+Melrose High School and Dunbar Elementary School are located in Orange Mound and serve as sources of pride and focal points for the community.
+On Fridays during football season, members of the community come together to cheer on the Golden Wildcats at Melrose Stadium.

 Key to Orange Mound

-Tyler Glover, who operates Tyler's Place restaurant at 2481 Park Avenue, has been elected the "Mayor of Orange Mound," and his restaurant the official Orange Mound "city hall."
+Tyler Glover, who operated "Tyler's Place" restaurant formerly at 2481 Park Avenue, was colloquially known as the "Mayor of Orange Mound," and his restaurant the official Orange Mound "city hall."
 During the first term of Memphis Mayor W. W. Herenton, Glover presented Herenton with an orange "key to Orange Mound."
 Glover's words convey the love that Orange Mound's long-term residents feel for Orange Mound: "This is the greatest community in the world....
 It is the greatest community because I know everybody here and I love working on committees and making this a better place in which to live.
 I don't want to live any other place than Orange Mound.
 I have had numerous opportunities to move some place else, but there is no other place in the world I want to live, but Orange Mound, Tenn."
-In 2007 during Glover incompacity, Orange Mound elected Melrose Veteran and Hall of famer Jason Smith as Mayor.
+In 2007 during Glover's incompacity, Orange Mound anointed Melrose Veteran and Hall of famer Jason Smith as Glover's successor.